• Skip to primary navigation

 Can this dough be used for things other than pizza?

-This versatile dough is also perfect for making delicious homemade strombolis and calzones.
+This versatile dough is also ideal for making delicious homemade strombolis and calzones.

 Recipe